adaltas/node-csv/README.md

 project "node_modules" directory and run the test suite.
 The tests run against the CoffeeScript source files.

-To generate the JavaScript files, run `make build`.
+To generate the JavaScript files, run `npm run coffee`.

 The test suite is run online with [Travis][travis] against the versions 0.10, 0.11 and 0.12 of Node.js.